kawarimidoll/deno-diplodocus/docs/docs/02_site_config.md

 - Type: `string`

 Path to directory that contains the files to list.
-This is required.
+This also used as path to link the page.

+### removeDefaultStyles

+- Type: `boolean`
+- Default: `false`

+Flag to remove all default styles.

+### bottomHead

+- Type: `string`
+- Default: blank

+String to put into bottom of `<head>` tag without sanitization.
+Use it to append some tags.

+### bottomBody

+- Type: `string`
+- Default: blank

+String to put into bottom of `<head>` tag without sanitization.
+Use it to append some tags.